 Park and Slide

-96,573 people signed up for their chance to get a ‘ticket to slide’, through a ballot with only 360 tickets issued to a few lucky people on the day.
-Security clocked in 65,000 people who came to Park street to watch the one day event.
+96,573 people signed up for their chance to get a ‘ticket to slide’ and through a ballot, only 360 lucky people were issued with tickets.
+Security clocked in 65,000 people who came to Park Street to watch the one-day event.

 “This massive urban slide transforms the street and asked people to take a fresh look at the potential of their city and the possibilities for transformation.
 Imagine if there were permanent slides right across cities?” said Luke

 With an incline of 6.5 degrees, participants slid at an average of 18km/hr = 11.2mph (calculated from this film).
 The slide was used by children and adults ranging in age from 5 to 73 years old.

 To enable organisations around the world to create their own ‘urban slide’, an 80 page pack of instructions has been created.
 The pack contains diagrams, risk assessments, a method statement, budget template, waiver form and everything needed for planning and delivering a slide.
 In return for the information, you will pay a small admin fee and make a donation to the charity Frank Water.
 Contact us here via email about receiving this DIY manual.

 Bristol based charity FRANK Water were at the Park and Slide event, complete with blue wigs and collection buckets and raised a huge £1500 on the day.
 The DIY pack, which has proved vital for helping other organisations get their slide projects off the ground, has already raised a further £2500 for the charity.